-The Working Group also heard presentations from its members representing Vermont Legal Aid-Disability Law Project (VLA-DLP) and the Vermont Developmental Disabilities Council (VDDC), both of which opined that there is no need for a forensic facility.
+The Working Group also heard presentations from its members representing Vermont Legal Aid-Disability Law Project (VLA-DLP) and the Vermont Developmental

+Disabilities Council (VDDC), both of whom opined that there is no need for a forensic facility.

-Vermont Legal Aid- Disability Law Project (VLA-DLP) describes its role as "help[ing] people with civil legal problems related to their disability" by "[giving] legal advice, [supporting] self-advocacy, and [representing] clients and their families in courts, hearings and other settings."
+VLA-DLP describes its role as "help[ing] people with civil legal problems related to their disability" by "[giving] legal advice, [supporting] self-advocacy, and [representing] clients and their families in courts, hearings and other settings."
 In asserting a lack of need for a forensic facility for individuals with I/DD, VLA-DLP's representative on the Working Group asserted that being in the community enables individuals to practice social and safety skills and self-regulation, and participating in the community allows for a higher quality of life.
 VLA-DLP argued that a home-based setting is the least-restrictive setting, and expressed a concern that individuals will fall through the cracks in an institutional setting.
-VLA-DLP expressed concern that individuals committed under Act 248 often go for more than one year between judicial reviews of their continued need for commitment, which review is supposed to occur annually.
 VLA-DLP believes that the housing shortage may add pressure to place individuals in the forensic facility and prefers that funding be directed to the DAs, instead of the forensic facility, to ensure the community-based setting is safe.

-Vermont Developmental Disabilities Council (VDDC), created under the federal Developmental Disabilities Assistance and Bill of Rights Act and whose mission is... "to help build connections and supports that bring people with developmental disabilities and their families into the heart of Vermont communities," asserted that the state of Vermont had failed to invest enough in community-based residences since the closing of the Brandon Training School in 1993 and that the State's Olmstead Plan does not provide a long-term financial plan to increase community living options.
+VDDC, created under the federal Developmental Disabilities Assistance and Bill of Rights Act and whose mission is... "to help build connections and supports that bring people with developmental disabilities and their families into the heart of Vermont communities," asserted that the state of Vermont had failed to invest enough in community-based residences since the closing of the Brandon Training School in 1993 and that the State's Olmstead Plan does not provide a long-term financial plan to increase community living options.
 VDDC argued that there is no need for the forensic facility; instead, the State should invest in community placement, in our underfunded system to keep people out of crisis, and to keep people safe in the community.

 This prompted a discussion of the ruling in Olmstead v.
 L.C., a case in which two women from Georgia, who had spent years in institutions, asked the United States Supreme Court whether the anti-discrimination provision in the Americans with Disabilities Act of 1990 (ADA) requires a state to discharge people with disabilities to community settings once their treatment providers determine community placement is appropriate.
-In answering with a qualified "yes," the Supreme Court held that "undue institutionalization qualifies as discrimination "by reason of...disability" and that the ADA requires community placement when: 1) the "State's treatment professionals have determined that community placement is appropriate"; 2) The community placement is not "opposed by the affected individual"; and 3) the "placement can be reasonably accommodated taking into account the resources available to the State and the needs of others with mental disabilities."
+In answering with a qualifies "yes," the Supreme Court held that "undue institutionalization qualifies as discrimination "by reason of...disability" and that the ADA requires community placement when: 1) the "State's treatment professionals have determined that community placement is appropriate"; 2) The community placement is not "opposed by the affected individual"; and 3) the "placement can be reasonably accommodated taking into account the resources available to the State and the needs of others with mental disabilities."

 VDDC noted that Olmstead applies to the planning, design, and funding of the State's service systems, as well as to programs that are funded through Medicaid and other government programs.
-In response, the Agency of Human Services commented that the Supreme Court's holding in Olmstead was not condoning the termination of institutional-based settings across the board; rather, states may continue to rely on the reasonable assessments of its own professionals in determining whether an individual is eligible for community-based programs.
+In response, the State commented that the Supreme Court's holding in Olmstead was not condoning the termination of institutional-based settings across the board; rather, states may continue to rely on the reasonable assessments of its own professionals in determining whether an individual is eligible for community-based programs.
 The forensic model contemplates a short-term placement to stabilize individuals who present a high level of dangerousness, many of whom present with co-occurring disorders, until community-based programming can be developed which meets their needs while ensuring the safety of the community.